-In addition to the initial due diligence, since 2009, Atos is using EcoVadis, a specialist assessor of sustainability in global supply chains, to proactively monitor and evaluate in depth its suppliers' portfolio in four key areas: environment, labour practices and human rights, fair business practices as well as sustainable procurement.
+In addition to the initial due diligence.
+Atos uses EcoVadis, to proactively monitor and evaluate in depth its suppliers' portfolio in four key areas: environment, labour practices and human rights, fair business practices as well as sustainable procurement.

-The area focusing on labour practices and human rights is described by EcoVadis as below:

-"The criteria in this theme are divided into 2 parts: first on human resources (such as health & safety, working conditions, structured social dialog, career management & training) and secondly on human rights issues (such as child & forced labour and discrimination)."

-Moreover, it is worth noting that the EcoVadis assessment covers human trafficking and debt bondage criteria.
+The area focusing on labour practices and human rights is described by EcoVadis as below: "The criteria in this theme are divided into 2 parts: first on human resources (such as health & safety, working conditions, structured social dialog, career management & training) and secondly on human rights issues (such as child & forced labour and discrimination)."
+The EcoVadis assessment also covers human trafficking and debt bondage criteria.

-In addition to the labour practices and human rights section, EcoVadis also assesses the supplier's own procurement practices, giving us insights regarding their expectations towards possible Atos Tier 2 suppliers.
+In addition to the labour practices and human rights section, EcoVadis assesses the supplier's own procurement practices, giving us insights regarding their expectations towards possible Atos Tier 2 suppliers.

-Specifically, EcoVadis methodology framework assesses the policies and measures put in place as well as the reporting published by companies with regard to those four key areas.
+Specifically, the EcoVadis methodology framework assesses the policies and measures put in place as well as the reporting published by companies with regard to those four key areas.
 The assessment, conducted by CSR experts, is made on the basis of the companies' answers to a survey which is dynamically adapted to their country, sector and size, on the basis of supporting documentation, and on public and stakeholders' (NGOs, trade unions, press) information.
 The EcoVadis assessment is conducted every two years.